aiman-al-masoud/deixiscript/docs/thesis/3-naturalistic-programming.typ

 We glimpsed at the fact that modern LLMs trained on multi-lingual corpora can translate between different natural languages (such as English to French, or viceversa).
 We've also mentioned, among the tasks that a modern LLM can perform, the generation of programming language code from an input prompt in natural language.

 As such, an LLM can be thought of as implementing a transpiler (or source-to-source compiler) from a vague specification in natural language to runnable code in some formal programming language.
-Assistive coding tools, such as Github Copilot (based on a GPT-like Large Language Model), are getting widely adopted by developers // https://github.blog/2023-10-10-research-quantifying-github-copilots-impact-on-code-quality/
+Assistive coding tools, such as Github Copilot (based on a GPT-like Large Language Model), are getting widely adopted by developers @gptImpactOnCode.

-The effectiveness of LLMs at performing this and related tasks was the object of study of a paper from Aprile 2023 @poldrack2023ai.
+The effectiveness of LLMs at performing this and related tasks was the object of study of a paper from April 2023 @poldrack2023ai.

-The experimenters subjected GPT-4 to a series of experiments which invloved three kinds of tasks: generating runnable Python code from natural language, refactoring (ie: improving the quality of) existing code, and generating tests for existing code.
+The experimenters subjected GPT-4 to a series of experiments which involved three kinds of tasks: generating runnable Python code from natural language, refactoring (ie: improving the quality of) existing code, and generating tests for existing code.

 As far as code generation goes, it was found that a "novice prompt engineer" could solve the problem by prompting the model most of the time; however, a sizeable minority of the problems from the experiment would have required significant human debugging.